Goran Dukić: Career

 After relocating to Los Angeles, California, Dukić directed the 2001 short How I Saved the World, and directed and edited the 2002 short The Yellow House.
 He edited and starred as Brian Riley in the 2004 film Dead Doll.

 Dukić wrote and directed the 2006 film Wristcutters: A Love Story, based on Etgar Keret's short story "Kneller’s Happy Campers" and about a world in the afterlife reserved for suicide victims.
 He had contacted Keret immediately after reading the novella and asked for the rights to the story, but Dukić was turned away with Keret telling him that he had other film-adaptation offers from French and German filmmakers and would only give away the rights if he was shown a complete screenplay that he felt did the story justice.
 Keret was impressed by Dukić's screenplay and gave him permission to make the film.
 Dukić's main storyline was the same as the original story, but he added many of his own details to the film, such as the characters not being able to smile in the afterworld and the absence of stars in the night sky.
 In writing the script and directing the film, Dukić says his goal was to "preserve [the novella's] essence but yet to add as much of my own sensibility and vision to make it a personal movie".

-Dukić's next project is a murder mystery film involving identity crisis, based on his first screenplay, "I Could Be You".
+Dukić's next project was a murder mystery film involving identity crisis, based on his first screenplay, "I Could Be You".
 He lists his creative inspirations as film directors Luis Buñuel, Robert Altman, François Truffaut, Jean-Luc Godard, Martin Scorsese, Roman Polanski, Dušan Makavejev, Jim Jarmusch, Rainer Werner Fassbinder, Akira Kurosawa, Robert Aldrich, Andrei Tarkovsky, Samuel Fuller, Wim Wenders and David Lynch.